 Pipi is a fantastic winter bream bait

-Monday, I spoke about bream from the beaches, today’s topic is tailor and Australian Salmon from the beaches, these fish are both pelagic species and are very active during the winter months.
+I have spoke about bream from the beaches, winter is also a great tome for tailor and Australian Salmon from the beaches, these fish are both pelagic species and are very active during the winter months.
 These fish are aggressive and are a highly rated fighting fish.
 Tailor is considered a fare table fish if handled correctly although Australian Salmon lacks table quality, it is used for dishes such as fish cakes due to flesh that tends to hold together.
 Hence Australian Salmon are commonly known as ‘Fish cakes’.
 Fish baits are the most popular baits, specially pilchard presented on a gang hook rig, in reality any fish bait will work.
 Metal surface spinners are also effective, if there are sign of surface action such as birds working or the fish breaking the water a lure is worth a throw.
 The most activate fishing beaches are Stockton (Birbui), One-mile, Samurai, Box Beach and Fingal Bay.
 Look for deep hole or gutters or perhaps rock structures.

 The common method of tailor fishing to using a full pilchard on a set of ganged hooks.
 Ganged hooks come in varying sizes and are hooks crimped together through the eye of each hook.
 The tip is to use 4 hooks to make a set of gangs as opposed to the standard 3.
 Having this extra hook will increase your hook up rate as tailor tend to attack the pilchard from at the tail.